veggiedefender/sandwich/README.md

 If you want a feature, create an issue or implement it yourself.
 I'll accept almost any pull request if it's any good.

 If you're interested in maintaining this, contact me and I can give you push access.

+On a *completely unrelated note* here's a [PayPal donation link](https://www.paypal.me/veggiedefender/5)